datanav/docs/technical/tripletex-powerofficego.rst

 ------------------------------------------------------
 Before any synchronization can take place, a link between a Tripletex Department and a PowerOfficeGo Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a Tripletex Department if it is connected to a Tripletex Contact, or Employee that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers person will be created from a Tripletex Department if it is connected to a Tripletex Contact, Customer, or Employee that is synchronized into PowerOfficeGo.

 Once a link between a Tripletex Department and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.